mboyan/agent-based-modelling/README.md

 ## References
 [1] Thomas, Daniel C., Roo Vandegrift, and Bitty A. Roy.
 "An agent-based model of the foraging ascomycete hypothesis."
 Fungal Ecology 47 (2020): 100963.
+[2] Zenith Arnejo et al. “An Agent-Based Model of a Sustainable Forest Operation in a Theoretical Lowland Dipterocarp Forest Modeled after Mount Makiling Forest Reserve, Philippines”.
+In: Forests 14.2 (2023), 428.